 Applicants who are ill, or owing to other exceptional circumstances, such as suffering a bereavement, or observing a genuine religious practice, and unable to take the test on the main date, may be permitted to take the test at a specified test date within 2 weeks of the main test date.
 In the case of illness, the provision of sufficient evidence in the form of a medical certificate from the family doctor, hospital consultant or specialist will be required which mentions the date of the main admission test.
 In any other circumstances a written explanation of the reason with documentary evidence should be provided.
+The Headteacher will make a decision based on the evidence provided.

-Applicants who wish to attend an entrance test for another school being held on the same day as the Kendrick School Admission Test will not be permitted to sit the Kendrick School Admission Test on an alternative day.
+Applicants who wish to attend an entrance test for another school being held on the same day as the Kendrick School Admission Test, will not be permitted to sit the Kendrick School Admission Test on an alternative day.
 This will not be deemed as an exceptional circumstance.